asabuncuoglu13/equitable-ai-cookbook/docs/usecases/finance/introduction.md

 Improving fairness in automated decision-making systems has been a longstanding research focus.
 Recent advancements in deep learning (DL) mechanisms have brought this issue to the forefront of public attention.
 Current systems employ monitoring solutions to identify privacy and fairness concerns through explainability and bias detection techniques applied to datasets and algorithms.
 Depending on system requirements, a certain level of assurance is provided before deployment.
 However, with the rapid progress in DL mechanisms, comprehending, evaluating, and interpreting these systems has become challenging.
 In this new era of DL, models consist of billions of parameters and can process vast amounts of data, making it nearly impossible to ensure privacy and security assurance.

-# Recommendations: Proactive Fairness Monitoring
+## Recommendations: Proactive Fairness Monitoring

-In this article, we defined three use cases and explored mitigating bias following three different approaches (Experiment [#1](), [#2](), [#3]()).
-Below, we summarised some recommendations in non-technical language to summarise our recommendations to achieve proactive fairness in AI development environments.
+In this section, we summarise our recommendations to achieve proactive fairness in AI development environments.

-## Define Accountabilities Clearly
+### Define Accountabilities Clearly

 In the accountability ethics, transparency and accountability guidance {cite}`cabinet_24`, practical measures are offered along with the offered framework: